-- When operating the Landoll HSL with the assistance of GPS guidance, set the swath width to the label width in inches; less ten (10) inches. - For a more precise and efficient setting, set your GPS guidance per the listings in the table. - When the GPS is set up to correctly to reflect the • distance worked either side of center, including the offset, it becomes very easy to see if the HSL is tracking straight by the distance overlapped. - When the GPS guidance is set correctly and the Landoll HSL is tracking straight, there will be minimal overlap on either side, and no skips. - GPS guidance also helps out when turning narrower units on the headland.
-It becomes more efficient when turning at higher speeds to not have to turn back in, for what would be the next adjacent pass; but instead work a rotation where one or two passes are skipped to be completed later.
+- When the GPS is set up to correctly to reflect the distance worked either side of center it becomes very easy to see if the HSL is tracking straight by the distance overlapped. - When the GPS guidance is set correctly and the Landoll HSL is tracking straight, there will be minimal overlap on either side, and no skips. - GPS guidance also helps out when turning narrower units on the headland.
+It may become more efficient when turning at higher speeds to not have to turn back in, for what would be the next adjacent pass; but instead work a rotation where one or two passes are skipped to be completed later.